PowerAruba/PowerArubaCP/README.md

 ### Network Device Group

-You can create a new Network Device Group `Add-ArubaCPNetworkDeviceGroup`, retrieve its information `Get-ArubaCPNetworkDeviceGroup`, modify its properties `Set-ArubaCPNetworkDeviceGroup`, or delete it `Remove-ArubaCPNetworkDeviceGroup` you can also add `Add-ArubaCPNetworkDeviceGroupMember` and Remove `Remove-ArubaCPNetworkDeviceGroupMeMber` Member.
+You can create a new Network Device Group `Add-ArubaCPNetworkDeviceGroup`, retrieve its informations `Get-ArubaCPNetworkDeviceGroup`, modify its properties `Set-ArubaCPNetworkDeviceGroup`, or delete it `Remove-ArubaCPNetworkDeviceGroup` you can also add `Add-ArubaCPNetworkDeviceGroupMember` and remove `Remove-ArubaCPNetworkDeviceGroupMeMber` Member.

 ```powershell
 # Create a Network Device Group (list IP)